-- Between 15,000 and 22,500 words (30-45 pages), unless otherwise approved in advance - Make a contribution to the field of legal literature - Have the basic components of a paper, including a title, an affirmative argument, and responses to common objections - Properly cite all sources using the Bluebook format - All pages should be numbered at the bottom - Use footnotes, not end notes - Submit the paper by the due date, subject to a letter grade penalty for each day late
+- Between 12,500 and 22,500 words (25-45 pages).
+Shorter or longer articles are authorized in the following circumstances: - o The deviation is de minimis (e.g., 12,475 words); or - Makes a substantial scholarly contribution and meets the requirements of the forum for which you are writing (e.g., a scholarly comment that is 11,000 words if the journal to which submission is intended requires that comments be between 10,000 and 12,000 words; or a 25,000-word student note if it is within the length that a journal will publish); or - o The deviation is approved in advance. - In any event, the work must be of sufficient length to be substantial (e.g., a 5,000-word essay is not permissible). - Make a contribution to the field of legal literature - Have the basic components of a paper, including a title, an affirmative argument, and responses to common objections - Properly cite all sources using the Bluebook format - All pages should be numbered at the bottom - Use footnotes, not end notes - Submit the paper by the due date, subject to a letter grade penalty for each day late

-You must send me final papers on or before January 8, 2024.
+You must send me final papers on or before January 9, 2024.
 Extensions require the approval of the Assistant Dean of Student Academic Affairs.
 I am not authorized to grant extensions (AR 4-4.1(b)(ii)).
 Extension requests related to the anticipated project (i.e., extra time needed to conduct major research) must be sought in advance.
 Emergency extension requests should be sought as soon as possible after the emergency arises.
 For late submissions, academic regulations require me to deduct a full letter grade for each day the paper is late.
-But I will disregard de minimis deadline deviations (e.g., you start uploading at 11:59 PM, but the paper has a 12:01 AM January 9 time stamp because that is when it finished uploading).
+But I will disregard de minimis deadline deviations (e.g., you start uploading at 11:59 PM, but the paper has a 12:01 AM January 10 time stamp because that is when it finished uploading).

-All papers should be uploaded to the shared OneDrive folder in both Microsoft Word format and PDF format.
-I may also require that you upload a version to Blackboard.
+All papers should be e-mailed to me in both Microsoft Word format and PDF format.
 Please include your name and title in the filename.
-You have access to OneDrive through your GMU account.